 What is a Trademark?

-A “Trademark” is defined under Section 2(zb) of the Indian Trademarks Act, 1999 as “mark capable of being represented graphically and which is capable of distinguishing the goods or services of one person from those of others and may include a shape of goods, their packaging and combination of colours.”
+A “Trademark” is defined under Section 2(zb) of the Indian Trademarks Act, 1999 as “mark capable of being represented graphically and which is capable of distinguishing the goods or services of one person from those of others and may include a shape of goods, their packaging, and combination of colors.”

-In order to understand the requirements for choosing a proper trademark for your business, you may refer to our previous blog post.
+In order to understand the requirements for choosing a proper trademark for your business, you may refer to our previous blog post what cannot be registered.

 What are the types of Trademarks?